-The MS4 Annual Report details the County of Augusta's stormwater program to manage the quality of stormwater runoff discharged from the MS4.
+The MS4 Annual Report details the County of Augusta's stormwater program to manage the quality of stormwater runoff discharged from the MS4 permit, number VAR040131.

-Evaluations gathered while developing the 2018-2019 MS4 Annual Report will be considered during the minimum control measure evaluations throughout the document as well as in the MS4 Program Plan.
-This report and subsequent annual reports from the five year permit cycle will remain on file in the Public Works Department and on the County stormwater webpage.
+Evaluations gathered while developing the 2019-2020 MS4 Annual Report will be considered during the minimum control measure evaluations throughout the document as well as in the MS4 Program Plan.
+This report and subsequent annual reports from the five-year permit cycle will remain on file in the Public Works Department and on the County stormwater webpage.